Bristol Temple Meads railway station: Bristol and Exeter Railway station

 In 1845 the B&ER built its own station at right angles to the GWR station and an "express platform" on the curve linking the two lines so that through trains no longer had to reverse.
 The wooden B&ER station was known locally as "The Cowshed"; but a grand headquarters was built at street level on the west side of its station in 1852–54 to the Jacobean designs of Samuel Fripp.
 The Bristol and Portishead Pier and Railway opened a branch off the Bristol and Exeter line west of the city on 18 April 1867, the trains being operated by the B&ER and using its platforms at Temple Meads.

-In 1850 an engine shed had been opened on the south bank of the River Avon on the east side of the line to the B&ER station.
+In 1850 an engine shed was opened on the south bank of the River Avon on the east side of the line to the B&ER station.
 Between 1859 and 1875, 23 engines were built in the workshops attached to the shed, including several distinctive Bristol and Exeter Railway 4-2-4T locomotives.

 Goods stations

 The GWR built a 326 × 138 ft goods shed on the north side of the station adjacent to the Floating Harbour, with a small dock for transhipment of goods to barges (not seagoing ships, as the wharf was upstream of Bristol Bridge).
 Wagons had to be lowered 12 ft to the goods shed on hoists.
 On 11 March 1872, a direct connection to the harbour was made in the form of the Bristol Harbour Railway, a joint operation of the three railways, which ran between the passenger station and the goods yard, across the street outside on a bridge, and descended into a tunnel under the churchyard of St. Mary Redcliffe on its way to a wharf downstream of Bristol Bridge.
-The southern end of the tunnel can still be seen between the bottom of Guinea Street and the Ostritch public house.
+The southern end of the tunnel can still be seen between the bottom of Guinea Street and the Ostrich public house.
 The footbridge across the entrance to Bathhurst Basin is on the site of the railway bascule bridge.

 The B&ER had a goods depot at Pylle Hill (south of the station) from 1850, and the MR had an independent yard at Avonside Wharf on the opposite side of the Floating Harbour from 1858.